-- Now, you have an option of leaving the batter and steaming it later during the day or steaming it right away.
-Remember to add in the ENO (Baking Soda) just before steaming.
+- Now, you have an option of letting the the batter sit for around 15/20 and steaming it later during the day or steaming it right away.
+Remember to add in the ENO just before steaming.
 Don’t incorporate it into the the batter if you’re letting the batter rest.

 - Once you’ve put the ENO into the Batter, add the 1/4 Cup of Water you held back (or a few drops of Lemon Juice to activate the ENO) Give everything a good mix, I’d suggest with a whisk, to make it airy and spongy just like a Cake.